binick/binick.github.io/src/content/posts/micro-frontends-with-blazor-start-of-the-journay/index.md

 ﻿---
-title: Micro frontend and Blazor Server, the beginning of the journey
+title: Micro frontends and Blazor Server, the beginning of the journey
 date: 2022-05-22
 author: Nicola Biancolini
 description: |